Fill your College Details

 Reversing A Number

-For instance, string manipulation treats the number as a sequence of characters, reverses this string representation, and then converts it back to an integer.
+For instance, string manipulation will treat the number as a sequence of characters, reverse the string representation, and then convert it back to an integer.

-Alternatively, mathematical operations provide a more algorithmic approach by manipulating digits directly without converting the number into a string.
-Python also offers built-in tools like the reversed() function or list slicing, which provide simple and elegant solutions for reversing numbers.
+On the other hand, mathematical operations provide a more algorithmic approach to manipulating digits instead of converting the number to a string.
+In addition, Python has built-in options like the reversed() function or the use of list slicing, which allows for a clean and straightforward solution for reversing numbers.

 Why reversing a number might be helpful in programming?